Alperengozum/find-OS/README.md

 # find-OS
-You can control  which OS  is running?  and which you prefer?  just with one code
+Can you control  which OS  is running easily?  and which you prefer?  just with one code

 ## How can we use?